-"I particularly like McIntosh apples for a traditional applesauce, but using a mix of varieties gives dimension.
-Although the apples may be sweet enough on their own, stir in up to 3 tablespoons dark-brown sugar, if you like." -- Sarah Carey, editor in chief, Everyday Food
+McIntosh apples make a traditional applesauce, but using a mix of varieties gives dimension.
+You can stir in up to 3 tablespoons dark-brown sugar, if you like.

 - Total Time:

 - 4 pounds apples, such as McIntosh, Gala, and Braeburn

 - 1/4 cup fresh lemon juice (from 2 lemons)